breadboard-ai/breadboard/recipes/components/convert-string-to-json/README.md

 # Fetch ATOM Feed

-This recipe demonstrates how to convert a string to JSON so that it can be used in a Breadboard.
+This board demonstrates how to convert a string to JSON so that it can be used in a Breadboard.

-## Running the Recipe
+## Running the Board

 ### Inputs